Will Estate Taxes affect you?

-Based upon a Survey of Consumer Finances 1983-2013, if your family wealth exceeded $4,380,000 in 2013, you were in the top 2%.
-With an individual’s lifetime estate tax exemption of $5,490,000 in 2017, the federal estate tax, perhaps more appropriately referred to as the death tax, applies to less than 2% of families.
+Based upon a Survey of Consumer Finances 1983-2016, if your family wealth exceeded $5,793,500 in 2013, you were in the top 2%.
+With an individual’s lifetime estate tax exemption of $11,400,000 in 2019, the federal estate tax, perhaps more appropriately referred to as the death tax, applies to far less than 2% of families.
 And the exemption is currently going up each year as it is indexed to inflation.

 For married couples, when proper planning is implemented, most commonly with trusts, the lifetime exemption of both spouses can be used.
-This doubles the family’s estate tax exemption to $10,980,000 for 2017, thereby affecting less than 1% of families.
+This doubles the family’s estate tax exemption to $22,800,000 for 2019, thereby affecting a fraction of 1% of families.

 To hear politicians talk, you would think the death tax applies to everyone.
 As you can see, it doesn’t.
 Not even close.
 The estate tax has become a political soccer ball being kicked around for political advantage.

 However, if the estate tax does apply to your estate, it is particularly onerous.
-As of 2105, the estate tax rate of 40% applies to the value of your estate above the exemption amount.
+The estate tax rate of 40% applies to the value of your estate above the exemption amount.
 And this does not include those states that apply their own death tax or inheritance tax on top of the federal estate tax.
 Fortunately, Nevada does not have a state death tax.

 What can be done to reduce the estate tax burden?